Supply Chain in Society

 Japan's declining birthrate and aging population have led to the utilization of foreign nationals in a variety of industries.
 The government is taking the lead in promoting the employment of foreign nationals in order to secure the labor force for the declining working population, and it is hoped that this will help solve this problem.

-We recognize that there is no labor shortage in Japan at this time due to our efforts to recruit and develop human resources, but we will consider employment of foreign nationals to address this issue, which is increasing year by year.
+We recognize that there is no labor shortage in our business in Japan at this time due to our efforts to recruit and develop human resources, but we will consider employment of foreign nationals to address this issue, which becoming increasingly serious.

 Activities of Foreign Nationals Abroad